Barcodes in Adobe InDesign

 R. wrote in recently asking how to make barcodes in InDesign.
 There are actually a number of third-party solutions for barcodes these days, but the only one that I have personal experience with is Barcode Maker from Teacup Software.
-It’s easy to use (it’s based on the same underlying plug-in as the free PatternMaker plug-in, I supposed because barcodes are a kind of pattern), and it handles a wide range of barcodes — including EAN, PostNet, UPC-A, UPC-E, KIX, ISBN, ISSN, and more.
+It’s easy to use (it’s based on the same underlying plug-in as the free PatternMaker plug-in, I supposed because barcodes are a kind of pattern), and it handles over 50 barcodes—including EAN, PostNet, UPC-A, UPC-E, KIX, ISBN, ISSN, and more.
 It’s also scriptable, so it’s good for an automated workflow where you need to build these quickly.

 As I said, there are also a number of other barcode making tools on the market.
 For example: